dmleong/manager-resources/README.md

 - forgetting to do self-care
 - not liking being told what to do (asking questions has a much better success rate)

-Ways you can help!
-- remind me to take breaks (I always appreciate this)
-- remind me to delegate
-- give me some space if it looks like it's That Kind of Day
-- snacks.
-Snacks are always appreciated (savory preferred).
-Or coffee/tea.
-- start with questions and context - I always value learning about your understanding of a situation so that we can be on the same page

 Ways I'm working on these:
 - regularly going to therapy
 - regularly going to the gym